Nitish950/Methane-Emission-EDA/README.md

 * Data Cleaning
 * Data Exploration : Exploring data through scatter plots, histograms, bar graphs
 * Creating an interactive searchable widget

+Methane emission by region was plotted for the year 2012 and 1970, showing North America to still be the largest emitter of methane.
+Further, a filter was created to choose a specific country or region and plot its emission over the year.
+In the end, an interactive UI is created which utilizes the filter function to give the output of the desired country/region.